Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 - User Story 5.4: As a superuser/regular user I can view the product name, price, image, rating, category, description
 - User Story 5.5: As a superuser/regular user I can click on the Keep Shopping button on the product detail page, and it will navigate the user to the products page
 - User Story 5.6: As a superuser/regular user I can set the quantity for a product
+- User Story 5.7: As a superuser I can view the Add product page by clicking on the My Profile / Add Product link.
+- User Story 5.8: As a superuser I can view the Edit product page by clicking on the Edit button on the product.
+- User Story 5.9: As a superuser I can click on a product, and I am navigated to the product detail page.
+I can edit or delete the product by clicking on the Edit or Delete links on the page

 ### Feature Six profile
 #### Description Feature Six